ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] filter features on ranking
 [ ] update color and frame for about me section -- results overspilling [ ] update header for ranking along with user
+[ ] update results to only show weeks shown!
+[ ] bigger border on bottom

 === > FRIDAY
 [ ] limit how many rankings are shown on screen